codepath/android_guides/Styling-UI-Screens-FAQ.md

 #### How do I setup click handlers for my views or buttons?

 Any view can have a click handler setup by [following this event handler guide](http://guides.codepath.com/android/Basic-Event-Listeners) which triggers an action when the click occurs.

+#### How do I control the capitalization of text in views?

+For views that display text, if the view such as a button displays text in all caps and you want to disable that set the `android:textAllCaps="false"` property to change that behavior.
+This behavior is the default starting with API 21.

+For **EditText** or other views that accept input, use the [android:capitalize](http://developer.android.com/reference/android/widget/TextView.html#attr_android:capitalize) attribute to change the capitalization of text entered by the user.

 #### How can I add an image on the left of the text in my button?